Vijayakanth: 1990 to 1999: Action roles

 Vijayakanth with then Chief Minister of Tamil Nadu M. Karunanidhi and director K. Balachandar in a function in 1997.

 In the 1990s, Vijayakanth established himself as an action icon with a consistent box-office appeal.
 He was best known for low-budget films that often featured gravity-defying stunts in which he would single-handedly dispatch his enemies.
 Rowther produced many of his films and played an instrumental role in Vijayakanth's rise as an actor in the early 1990s.
 He also assisted Vijayakanth in choosing the film scripts.
 Rowther and Vijayakanth combined for many of the films including Pulan Visaranai (1990), Captain Prabhakaran (1991), Bharathan (1992), Rajadurai (1993), Sakkarai Devan (1993), En Aasai Machan (1994), Gandhi Pirantha Mann (1995), Karuppu Nila (1995), Ulavuthurai (1998), Dharma (1998) and Simmasanam (2000).
 Pulan Visaranai, which was directed by R. K. Selvamani and featured R. Sarathkumar as the antagonist, became one of the most popular crime thrillers of the time.
 He later starred as an honest cop in the hit flick Sathriyan, produced by Mani Ratnam.
 After the success of Pulan Visaranai, he collaborated with Selvamani for Captain Prabhakaran (1991), which was Vijayakanth's 100th film.
-The film became one of the highest grossing films in 1991 and ran for over 500 days in theaters.
+The film became one of the highest grossing films in 1991 and ran for over 250 days in theatres.
 He got the sobriquet "captain" after the success of the film.

 Vijayakanth acted in the movies Maanagara Kaaval and Moondrezhuthil En Moochirukkum in the same year.
 In 1992, he appeared in the role of a village chief in the film Chinna Gounder, which turned out to be an experimental film and a cult classic in the later years.
 The song "Antha Vaanatha Pola" from the movie became popular, and eventually became a popular meme in the later years.
 He later appeared in films such as Koyil Kaalai (1993), Ezhai Jaathi (1993), Sakkarai Devan (1993), Rajadurai (1993) and Enga Muthalali (1993).
 He co-starred with Vijay in Senthoorapandi (1993), where he plays the role of elder brother.
 He played an extended cameo role in this film for which he did not take any remuneration.
 In 1994, he appeared in Sethupathi IPS, Honest Raj, Pathavi Pramanam, En Aasai Machan and Periya Marudhu.
 His later films included Karuppu Nila (1995), Thirumoorthy (1995) and Gandhi Pirantha Mann (1995).
 He won a Tamil Nadu State Film Award Special Prize for his performance in the action film Thayagam (1996).
 This was followed by Tamizh Selvan and Alexander in 1996.
 In 1997, he appeared in the film Dharma Chakkaram which was directed by K. S. Ravikumar.
 He acted in his 125th film Ulavuthurai in 1998, followed by Dharma (1998) and Veeram Vilanja Mannu in the same year.
 In 1999, he acted in Kallazhagar, and Periyanna, in which he acted alongside Suriya.
 He later starred in R. B. Choudary's production, Kannupada Poguthaiya.